 - Hook the back of the rip fence over the rear rail.
 Lower the front of the rip fence into the groove on the front rail.
 See Figure 18. - Slide the rip fence back and forth.
 It should move freely with about 1/16 in. clearance between the rip fence and table surface.
-If it doesn't, loosen the nuts holding the front rail and adjust the rail up or down.
-See Figure 19. - Remove the rip fence and repeat on the other side of the blade.
-When the fence rides smoothly, tighten all rail hex nuts with a 12 mm wrench.
+If it doesn't, loosen the nuts holding the front and rear rails and adjust the rails up or down.
+See Figure 19. - When the fence rides smoothly, tighten all rail hex nuts with a 12 mm wrench. - Remove the rip fence and repeat the steps in the two previous sections to install the remaining sections of the front and rear rail assemblies. - Use the rail connectors provided to join each rail assembly together. - Slide the rip fence back and forth to make sure it moves freely.
+Also check the clearance between the rip fence and the table surface on the other side of the blade.